 3. We are reminded constantly of how relational teaching is.
 As teachers we work to build relationships with our coworkers and students.
 Describe a relational moment you had with someone recently.

 I asked the students to guess how long I’ve lived in NYC.
 The answers were all over the board.
 After I shared the answer of ten years, the follow-up question was how often I visit The Bronx.
-She didn’t know this, but I’ve lived in The Bronx for all of those ten years.
-My impression was that she wasn’t expecting me to reside in a borough not associated with being White.
-Instead, she figured that I may come to The Bronx to teach and go home to “another” borough.
+They didn’t know this, but I’ve lived in The Bronx for all of those ten years.
+My impression was that they weren’t expecting me to reside in a borough not associated with being White.
+Instead, they figured that I may come to The Bronx to teach and go home to “another” borough.
 The conversation brought up lots of questions for me that I’m still wrapping my head around.
 More food for thought on my deep analysis of stereotyping and cultural relevant pedagogy.

 4. Teachers are always working on improving, and often have specific goals for things to work on throughout a year.
 What is a goal you have for the year?